- Email: Seth.Weinstein@lewisbrisbois.com

 - Mr. Weinstein defended numerous insurers in mediations in connection with the mandatory mediation programs established in New York and New Jersey following the storm.
 He conducted examinations under oath of insureds claiming damage from the storm and spear headed fraud investigations on behalf of clients.
-Further, he is defending insurers in declaratory judgment actions.
+Further, he defended insurers in declaratory judgment actions.
 Mr. Weinstein has lectured on the relevant coverage issues faced by insurers in connection with the storm and assisted clients with establishing best practices protocols to promptly and efficiently resolve claims.

 Numerous claims and lawsuits arising from the events of September 11, 2001 and clean-up efforts: